pratyushmp/Coursera_Capstone/README.md

 # Coursera_Capstone
-Applied Data Science Capstone (Coursera)
+This repository contains all the  materials required for the Applied Data Science Capstone Project.